unbit/uwsgi-docs/Go.rst

    mules = 2
    memory-report = true

-This time we have added memory-report, try it to see how memory-cheap Go apps can be...
+This time we have added memory-report, try it to see how memory-cheap Go apps can be.

 Running from the Emperor
 ************************

-Obviously if you are an uWSGI user, you are using the Emperor (or you really should be).
-You can run uWSGI-Go apps in the Emperor using the ``privileged-binary-patch`` option
+If you are running in Emperor mode, you can run uWSGI-Go apps by using the ``privileged-binary-patch`` option.
 Your vassal configuration should be something like this.

 .. code-block:: ini